Health Services

 2. Leave the web page open – As your prescriptions work through the filling you will receive status updates.
 If we have any problems processing your prescriptions, we will continue to process the items that the system will allow, but you will receive a notification to call the pharmacy for further guidance.

-3. There is no need to pull a ticket from the Kiosk until you receive the “Your prescription is ready to be picked up message”.
+3. There is no need to pull a ticket from the Kiosk until you receive the “Your prescription is ready to be picked up message.”
 Once you receive that message, please go to the kiosk and pull a “Return to Pharmacy” ticket.

 MHS GENESIS at NH Rota

 NH Rota Pharmacy has transitioned to MHS GENESIS.
-With the change MHS GENESIS, there were also changes to the formulary.
+With the change to MHS GENESIS, there were also changes to the formulary.
 There are items that we haven’t carried in the past as well as some items that have historically been carried, that may no longer be filled here (mostly OTC items).
-The last major change was the switch to enforcing Prior Authorization and the medical necessity forms as required by the Defense Health Agency (DHA) on certain formulary and non-formulary medications.
+The last major change was the switch to enforcing Prior Authorization and the medical necessity forms as required by the Defense Health Agency on certain formulary and non-formulary medications.

 How is NH Rota Pharmacy different from other pharmacies?